albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

 The above interface has one method, `shoot()`.
-Methods in an interface are `public abstract` as shown next.
+Methods in an interface are `public abstract` bu default.
+The following example is an identical copy of the previous example.

 ```java
 package demo;